abilandz/Advanced/regex.md

 ```

-A very handy use case is to tolerate common mispellings, when looking for a particular pattern:
+A very handy use case is to tolerate common misspellings when looking for a particular pattern:

 maint[ea]n[ea]nce
 l[au]nch